freesewing/freesewing/markdown/org/docs/designs/onyx/instructions/en.md

  - Place the two main hood pieces together with _good sides together_, and serge/overlock along the center seam (the curved seam running from the back of the neck to the top of the head).
  - If using a front piece, place it against the back pieces with _good sides together_, and serge/overlock along the side seam (the straight seam going up one side, over the head, and down the other side).

-If using lining, do the following two steps, otherwise skip to step 5.
+If using lining, do the following two steps, otherwise skip to attaching the hood.
  - Repeat the previous steps to put together the lining pieces.
- - Place the lining assembly and the main hood assembly together with _wrong sides together_, and clip them together along the neck and around the front.
+ - Place the lining assembly and the main hood assembly together with _wrong sides together_, and clip them together along the neck.

+##### Attaching the hood

+ - Lay the garment down _right-side-out_.
+ - Place the hood around the neckline, with _good sides together_.
+ - Clip the two ends of the hood to the slit in the front where the zipper will go, and clip the back seam of the hood to the middle of the back body piece.
+ - Add additional clips to secure the hood to the neck for sewing.
+ - Check to make sure that it is assembled correctly.
+ - Serge/overlock through all layers.

 ### Step 5: Preparing the zipper guard
  - Fold the zipper guard in half short ways (so it's half as wide) with _good sides together_, and secure it loosely with a clip or two.